 State ex rel.
 Doner v.
-Zehringer, 139 Ohio St.3d 314, 2014-Ohio-2102, 11 N.E.3d 1152 (Ohio 2014) – Matt represented the Ohio Department of Natural Resources and its Director in this contempt proceeding involving underlying eminent domain actions that the Supreme Court of Ohio had previously ordered the Department to file.
+Zehringer, 139 Ohio St.3d 314, 11 N.E.3d 1152 (Ohio 2014) – Matt represented the Ohio Department of Natural Resources and its Director in this contempt proceeding involving underlying eminent domain actions that the Supreme Court of Ohio had previously ordered the Department to file.
 Before Frost Brown Todd’s representation began, the Supreme Court of Ohio had held the Department and its Director in contempt for delays in initiating the eminent domain actions.
 Subsequently, after Frost Brown Todd began representing the Department and its Director, the property owners filed a second contempt motion based on events in the underlying actions.
 The Supreme Court unanimously rejected the property owners’ second contempt motion.

 Huffman v.
 Hilltop Companies, LLC, 747 F.3d 391 (6th Cir.
-2014) – Matt represented Hilltop Companies in the successful appeal of a federal district court’s refusal to compel arbitration of cases brought under the Fair Labor Standards Act.
+2014) – Matt represented a company in the successful appeal of a federal district court’s refusal to compel arbitration of cases brought under the Fair Labor Standards Act.
 The district court had denied a motion to compel arbitration despite the existence of arbitration clauses in the plaintiffs’ independent contractor agreements with Hilltop, because those agreements contained survival clauses that did not include the arbitration provision as a term that survived the expiration of the agreements.
 In a case of first impression at the federal appellate level, the Sixth Circuit reversed and compelled arbitration.
 The court of appeals held that the absence of the arbitration clause from the list of surviving provisions was insufficient to overcome the presumption that an agreement to arbitrate disputes survives the expiration of a contract.

 Harvard Law School, J.D., 1995, cum laude